JDASoftwareGroup/kartothek/docs/spec/index.rst

 ----------

 This section describes the attributes that should be present in the main metadata JSON file.
-For each attribute, we specifiy its key and the expected type.
+For each attribute, we specify its key and the expected type.
 The type is a must and conversion from e.g. ``INT`` in the case a ``STRING`` is expected are not done.
 The usage of these attributes can be seen in the example below.